 Animal shelters, such as the SPCA, have been included in the list of essential businesses in New York State by Governor Cuomo.
 In order to protect our staff, volunteers, patrons and the community-at-large, the Niagara County SPCA has changed the way we deliver services to the community.

-· Our business hours have been reduced to 12 p.m. until 5 p.m. on Monday, Wednesday, Thursday and Friday.
-The shelter remains closed on Tuesdays, Saturdays and Sundays.
+· Our business hours are 12 p.m. until 6 p.m. on Monday, Wednesday, Thursday, Friday and 12 p.m. until 5 p.m.
+Saturday.
+The shelter is closed on Tuesdays and Sundays.

 · We are graciously declining donations of any and all used pet items at this time.